-Steel is a strong metal made from Iron and carbon.
-Whereas Iron is hard heavy metal mined from iron ore or iron stone, Carbon on the other hand is a chemical element found not only in all living things but also in Diamond and Coal.
+It’s strong and tough like nails and is manufactured from Iron and carbon combo .
+Whereas Iron is hard heavy metal mined from iron ore or iron stone, Carbon on the other hand is a chemical element found not only in all living things but also in diamond and coal.

 Wrought iron contains 0.02% carbon.
 The low carbon content makes it ductile with high melting point making it unsuitable for welding and casting.